 Lassoers languidly launch lariats as they lope down the lane.

 If the signature of the Fiesta® San Antonio Battle of Flowers® Parade is its famous footwear (“show us your shoes!”), then it might be fair to say that a hallmark of the Western Heritage Parade is the headwear.
 You will see every form of headgear imaginable: horns, manes, ten gallon hats, sombreros, bowlers, rhinestone crowns, headdresses, glengarries, and tam o’shanters.

 Although other Texas Western heritage parades exist, such as the Fort Worth All Western Parade and the Houston Downtown Rodeo Parade, no other city can boast what San Antonio can: the very ALAMO right along the parade route!

-If you are staying in the one of the hotels near the Alamo or the Riverwalk at this time of year, it would be wonderfully memorable to stroll over to Alamo Plaza to enjoy this colorful free parade.
+If you are staying in the one of the hotels near the Alamo or the Riverwalk at this time of year, it would be wonderfully memorable to stroll over to Alamo Plaza to enjoy this colorful, free San Antonio rodeo parade.